-You’ve probably read about this “War for talent,” and how it’s getting increasingly harder to find and hire so-called “Rockstar employees.”
+You’ve probably read about this “war for talent,” and how it’s getting increasingly harder to find and hire so-called “rockstar employees.”
 With the job market making a turn in favor of the interviewee, employers searching for the best-of-the-best have discovered the job market is turning into an arms race.

-In addition to the incredible cost a business incurs from a loss of employee, productivity and job consistency suffer as well.
-With high turnover rates in a business, there is a lack of organization and things will eventually fall through the cracks.
-Not to mention, productivity of the position dramatically decreases as time is spent finding, hiring, and training a new employee.
+In addition to the incredible cost a business incurs from a loss of an employee, productivity and job consistency suffer as well.
+With high turnover rates in a company, there is a lack of organization and things will eventually fall through the cracks.
+Not to mention, the productivity of the position dramatically decreases as time is spent finding, hiring, and training a new employee.
 Finding and retaining employees takes effort.
-But after investing so much time in an employee, it can be devastating to company morale and the bottom line if they leave.
+However, after investing so much time in an employee, it can be devastating to company morale and the bottom line if they leave.
 So, how do you keep your top talent?
 Here are your five best practices for employee retention:

 This should come as no surprise, as good employees deserve to be compensated fairly for the work they do.
-In fact, many executives will tell you by the time you give them a raise, it’s too late.
+In fact, many executives will tell you by the time you give them a raise; it’s too late.
 They’re already out the door.
 That is why it’s imperative to get your compensation right, as best you can, from the beginning.

 What it ultimately comes down to is if you don’t pay your employees well, another company will.
 An easy way to cause employee burnout is to overwork and underpay them.
-Especially if you know the job responsibilities and stress levels are extremely high, pay your employees wages that are fair for the amount of work they’re doing and competitive within your industry.
+Especially if you know the job responsibilities and stress levels are incredibly high, pay your employees wages that are fair for the amount of work they’re doing and competitive within your industry.

-As our world rapidly turns into one big connected dot com with smartphones and other technologies always within arm’s reach, if you can, offer flexible work schedules.
+As our world rapidly turns into one big connected dot com with smartphones and other technologies always within arm’s reach, if you can offer flexible work schedules.
 An incredible benefit to employees, a flexible work schedule gives your team the opportunity to work outside of the traditional 9 to 5, 40-hour work week.

 You might have heard “company culture” buzzing around the office, but if you’re unfamiliar with it — or not sure if your company has it — it’s time to familiarize yourself with this term.
 Company culture is the shared values and practices of the company's employees.
 Things like “Casual Friday,” “Work-from-home Wednesday,” office pilates, monthly happy hours, the foosball table in the break room, and any non-traditional work activities can be categorized into company culture.